HisaoLabSUSTC/HVGSA-PPSN2024/README.md

 Download [PlatEMO](https://github.com/BIMK/PlatEMO) and refer to their documentations on how to use this platform.

+You only need one set of [stk_*.m](https://stk-kriging.github.io/release/latest/doc/html/) files in your entire project.
+They are placed within the same directories as the files that use them.

 ## HVGSA

 Place the `HVGSA` directory under ./PlatEMO/Algorithms/Multi-objective optimization.
 Then, you can use platemo() and see our algorithm within the algorithm list.

+## SMS-EMOA

+Replace the `SMS-EMOA` directory inside ./PlatEMO/Algorithms/Multi-objective optimization with our `SMS-EMOA`.
+We used faster HV computation using the WFG algorithms from STK toolbox.

+## Metrics

+Replace the `HV.m` inside ./PlatEMO/Metrics with our `HV.m`.
+We used faster HV computation using the WFG algorithms from STK toolbox.

+## ZDT

+The ZDT4C problem is located here.
+It belongs in ./PlatEMO/Problems/Multi-objective optimization/ZDT

 ## Utility